CartoDB/cartoframes/docs/developer-center/guides/05-Visualization.md

 At this point, you have some really useful information available on the map but only coming from the isochrone Layer.
 Sizing the store points by the attribute `revenue` will provide a way to visually locate which stores are performing better than others.
 A quick way to visualize numeric or categorical attributes during the data exploration process is to take advantage of [Visualization Layers](/developers/cartoframes/reference/#heading-Helpers).

-To size the store points proportionate to their revenue, we'll use the [`size_continuous_layer`](/developers/cartoframes/examples/#example-size-continuous-layer):
+To size the store points proportionate to their revenue, you'll use the [`size_continuous_layer`](/developers/cartoframes/examples/#example-size-continuous-layer):

 ```python
 from cartoframes.viz.helpers import size_continuous_layer